soaravant/printerApp/README.md

 ---

-**Note**: This application currently uses a dummy database for demonstration purposes.
-For production use, configure Firebase integration by following the setup instructions above.
+**Note**: This application uses Firebase Firestore and Authentication.
+The dummy data utilities are available only for seeding/testing via the scripts in `/scripts`.